 At certain times of the day, there are storytelling about the life of the Saint of the day or Alsatian legends as well as workshops for young and old alike to create Christmas decorations, candles, New Year cards, local dishes and special Christmas pastries such as Bredala, a small cake shaped like a person.
 “We try to offer activities that bring the whole family together.
 Christmas is the perfect occasion for parents and children to get together” explains the director of the Ecomusée.

-Saint Nicholas, the protector of children, who is very popular in northern and eastern France where he was once more celebrated than Santa Claus, is visible every day till December 9th and pays a special visit in the afternoon of December 10th.
+Saint Nicholas, the protector of children, who is very popular in northern and eastern France where he was once more celebrated than Santa Claus, is visible every day till December 9th and pays a special visit in the afternoon of that day.
 He arrives with Hans Trapp – name given to Father Whipper in Alsace - who punishes naughty children.
 Then, from December 16th to 30th, every afternoon comes the Christkindel, Alsace diminutive version of Christkind.
 After Christmas comes the period known in the Alsace as the Petite Année (Twelfth Day of Christmas).
 It lasts until the Epiphany and its rich symbolism used to inspire farmers to make predictions about the future.
 So, from December 26th, storytellers unveil the rites and beliefs linked to the Twelfth Day of Christmas.

 In addition, a number of small exhibitions are set up in various buildings and present the story of the Christmas tree and its decorations, the Christmas characters.